Is Halloumi Supposed to Be Squeaky? (Solved!)

 Other examples include the unusual Finnish bread cheese, and some mozzarella, particularly if they are very young and fresh.

-In fact, if halloumi is allowed to age, it may lose its squeak.
+If halloumi is allowed to age, it may lose its squeak.

 The younger the cheese, the more likely it is to squeak.